 Medical Assessments and Adaptations

-Occupational Health in conjunction with Housing Services, works with people with disabilities to enable them to be as independent as possible.
+Occupational Therapy in conjunction with Housing Services, works with people with disabilities to enable them to be as independent as possible.
 We work with all age groups.

-To find out if the Occupational Health team can help, an assessment of your needs will be carried out.
+To find out if the Occupational Therapy team can help, an assessment of your needs will be carried out.

 They will visit you at home to look at any difficulties you have and work with you to assess what you need.
 When they do the assessment they will listen to what you and your carers tell them.
 It is not about them telling you what you need.